Ibtisam34/myportofolio/README.md

 # myportofolio

-live demo
-live

 In this project, I built a simple HTML portofolio.
-I built it using HTML, CSS, scss JavaScript.
+I built it using HTML, CSS, scss and JavaScript.

 Built With
 html, css & javascript and scss